The veil between the worlds is thin.

 Perhaps you’ve heard this phrase, particularly in October, and even more particularly around Samhain or Halloween.

 But what exactly is this veil?
 And why is it thin?
 And why does it matter?

 Let’s begin this exploration by considering that on one level, we are each separate beings with our finite little lives.
 But on a truer level, we are each infinite and eternal.
 We have no beginning and no end.
 And we are one with each other and every single thing.

 At Samhain, that relentless, all-pervasive Mystery is as close as it ever gets.
 And now we’ve arrived at what we mean when we say “the veil is thin.”
 You might say the veil is the place where the everyday illusion of separation brushes up against the divine truth of eternity and universal interconnection.
 The place where form meets spirit, seen meets unseen, known meets unknown.

 When we meditate or perform ritual, or when we have a mystical experience of any variety, this curtain parts and we are able to gaze into the place of power, the place between the worlds.

-Why does the veil thin at Samhain?
+Why does the veil thin throughout October, and particularly at Samhain?
 Because the days are getting shorter and the natural world is preparing to temporarily withdraw from the realm of life and growth.
 The harvest cycle is waning, but it’s not gone.
 This means Samhain is a transition: a doorway between the season of life and the season of death.
 Beneath this realm of constant change, there is a wide open space of eternity.
 A place of stillness in which the appearance of change arises.
 A serene openness to which we will always return, and with which we are one, even at this very moment.

 This, my friends, is why we love fall.
 It’s also the meaning of “the veil is thin.”